Muhammad Iqbal: Early life and family

 Iqbal was born on 9 November 1877 in Sialkot, Punjab Province, British India (now in Pakistan).
-His family were Kashmiri Punjabis, tracing their ancestry back to the Sapru clan of Kashmiri Pandits who were from a south Kashmiri village in Kulgam and converted to Islam in the 15h-century.
+A Punjabi of Kashmiri ancestry, his family traced their ancestry back to the Sapru clan of Kashmiri Pandits who were from a south Kashmiri village in Kulgam and converted to Islam in the 15th-century.
 Iqbal's mother-tongue was Punjabi, and he conversed mostly in Punjabi and Urdu in his daily life.
 In the 19th century, when the Sikh Empire was conquering Kashmir, his grandfather's family migrated to Punjab.
 Iqbal's grandfather was an eighth cousin of Sir Tej Bahadur Sapru, an important lawyer and freedom fighter who would eventually become an admirer of Iqbal.
 Iqbal often mentioned and commemorated his Kashmiri lineage in his writings.
-According to scholar Annemarie Schimmel, Iqbal often wrote about his being "a son of Kashmiri-Brahmans but (being) acquainted with the wisdom of Rumi and Tabrizi."
+According to scholar Annemarie Schimmel, Iqbal often wrote about his being "a son of Kashmiri-Brahmans but (being) acquainted with the wisdom of Rumi and Tabrizi".

 Iqbal's father, Sheikh Noor Muhammad (died 1930), was a tailor, not formally educated, but a religious man.
 Iqbal's mother Imam Bibi, a Kashmiri from Sambrial, was described as a polite and humble woman who helped the poor and her neighbours with their problems.
 She died on 9 November 1914 in Sialkot.
 Iqbal loved his mother, and on her death he expressed his feelings of pathos in an elegy:

 Who would wait for me anxiously in my native place?

 Who would display restlessness if my letter fails to arrive?

 I will visit thy grave with this complaint:

 Who will now think of me in midnight prayers?